OWL Stage 3 Re-Opening:

 Can I return books and other materials when I visit?

 Yes, materials may be returned either inside the library in a return box we have installed by the Jamie Gagarin Community Room or they may be returned outside the library in the outdoor drop box located on the north side of the building.
-Please note that because of the quarantining of materials, they will not be removed from your account for 4 to 10 days.
+Please note that because of the quarantining of materials, they will not be removed immediately from your account.

 Can I bring my children?

+Yes!
 We do require that any child over the age of two wear a mask (unless they have a medical condition which prevents them from doing so) and that parents carefully monitor their children while inside the library.
-There will be a limit on the number of unrelated adults/children allowed in the Children's Room at one time.
-We, therefore, strongly encourage and request that parents limit the amount of time in the Room in order to prevent others from having to wait.
-Curbside Pick-Up may be a better option for most families at this time.

 Can I access the catalog when I am at the library?

-You will not be able to use one of the library's computers to access the catalog.
-We strongly encourage you to use your own smart phones or other devices to access our catalog while visiting the library.
+Yes.
+We have one catalog computer set up for use at the library.
+We ask that you sanitize your hands before and after, using the hand sanitizer supplied by the library since these areas are only cleaned once per day.
+We also strongly encourage you to use your own smart phones or other devices to access our catalog while visiting the library.
 If you do not have or do not wish to access the catalog this way, library staff is more than happy to assist you by looking up anything you need in the catalog.

 Can I access your public computers?